Okurigana

-The technique in which native scripts are used to inflect adjectives or verbs may have initially taken after Korean scribal strategies, namely gugyeol, and later spread to Japan.
 When used to inflect an adjective or verb, okurigana can indicate aspect (perfective versus imperfective), affirmative or negative meaning, or grammatical politeness, among many other functions.
 In modern usage, okurigana are almost invariably written with hiragana; katakana were also commonly used in the past.

 English analogues

 Analogous orthographic conventions find occasional use in English, which, being more familiar, help in understanding okurigana.

 As an inflection example, when writing Xing for cross-ing, as in Ped Xing (pedestrian crossing), the -ing is a verb suffix, while cross is the dictionary form of the verb – in this case cross is the reading of the character X, while -ing is analogous to okurigana.
 By contrast, in the noun Xmas for Christmas, the character Χ is instead read as Christ (it is actually a chi in origin, from the Greek Χριστός, Khristós).
 The suffixes serve as phonetic complements to indicate which reading to use.

 Another common example is in ordinal and cardinal numbers – "1" is read as one, while "1st" is read as fir-st.

 Note that word, morpheme (constituent part of word), and reading may be distinct: in "1", "one" is at once the word, the morpheme, and the reading, while in "1st", the word and the morpheme are "first", while the reading is fir, as the -st is written separately, and in "Xmas" the word is "Christmas" while the morphemes are Christ and -mas, and the reading "Christ" coincides with the first morpheme.